North Coast Conference on Precision Medicine and the CICB symposia

 Increasing Global Diversity in Genomics

 We're back, baby!
 After a COVID-19 induced hiatus, the 7th annual Cleveland Institute for Computational Biology annual symposium, otherwise known as the North Coast Conference on Precision Medicine, will be held in person for the first time since 2019.
 Like everything else, the symposium has evolved and includes both the familiar and the new.
-Familiar is the symposium's theme of diversity in genomics, a theme we have championed since its inception in 2015.
-This year, we have speakers from groups involved in efforts to increase the global diversity of genomics research.
-Also familiar is the location: the symposium will be held at the beautiful Cleveland Botanical Garden.
-Rounding out the familiar is the availability of travel scholarships, thanks to a grant from the National Human Genome Research Institute.
+The 2023 symposium was held August 17th, and familiar was the symposium's theme of diversity in genomics, a theme we have championed since its inception in 2015.
+The 2023 symposium featured speakers from groups involved in efforts to increase the global diversity of genomics research.
+Also familiar is the location: the symposium was held at the beautiful Cleveland Botanical Garden.
+Rounding out the familiar was the availability of travel scholarships, thanks to a grant from the National Human Genome Research Institute.
 New is our partnership with the International Center for Health Genomics at Case Western Reserve University (CWRU), thanks to Center Director and CWRU Professor Dr. Scott Williams.
-Please check back regularly for updates on the confirmed speakers and schedule -- we look forward to seeing you here in Cleveland August 17, 2023Register now!

 Polygenic Risk Scores in Precision Medicine: Predictably Unpredictable in Diverse Populations